Seven reasons marketing isn’t work and what to do to fix it (guide)

 The most common customer definition is "everybody," the second most common is something expansive and non-descriptive such as "CPA's" or "medium-sized businesses."

 For your marketing to work, you must get specific.
 People buy, companies and industries do not.
-To sell to people, you have to know them, what they care about, what they worry about and what they need.
+All marketing is human to human marketing.
+To sell to humans, you have to know them, what they care about, what they worry about and what they need.

 Ironically, the more narrowly you define your customer, the broader your market becomes because people can quickly identify themselves as your customer.
 (See: Appealing to Everyone is Appealing to No One)